KUExam/FakeNewsDetector/README.md

 # Feedforward neural network:

 This neural network was created using the argparse library, so you can run test_only and train_only, including visualize_model to get the visualizations of the model.
+Here are the different arguments to run the program in different ways:
+>> --test_only

+>> --train_only

+>> --visualize_model

+>> --new_data_file

+>> --model_file"

+Here is an example of how to run the code using the arguments:

 to train and test the Feedforward model:
 >> python3 main.py

 to only train:
->> python3 your_script.py --train_only
+>> python3 main.py --train_only

-to only test on the original test set:
+to only test and get visualizations on the original test set:
->> python3 main.py --test_only
+>> python3 main.py --test_only --visualize_model

-to test on LIAR set:
+to only test and get visualizations on LIAR set:
 >> python3 main.py --test_only --visualize_model --new_data_file ../../train_liar_update.csv

+# Other Advanced models

+The LSTM and Transformer models can also be run, but isnt necessary, as they arent mentioned in the report, and the Transformer has a large demand for compute, while LSTM is less tuned version of the BI_LSTM used the the report.

+To run the Transformer model:

+>> python3 Trasnformer_model.py

+To run the LSTM model:

+>> python3 LSTM_model.py